Bridge The Gap

 Many homeschooling families arrive at a point where their child is curious about what school looks like but are not ready to leap into a full five-day week.
 Bridge the Gap gives homeschooled children a gentle on-ramp: a real school experience, two or three days at a time, in a small and supportive environment where they can find their footing without feeling overwhelmed.

-Your Child is Supplementing a Public or Private School Program
+Families who are Supplementing a Public or Private School Program

 Public school classrooms are large, busy, and built around averages.
 If your child learns differently, moves at a different pace, or simply needs more hands-on, project-based engagement than their current school can provide, Bridge the Gap can fill that gap.
 Students attend Oak Learners on designated days and return to their school for the rest of the week, enriched and supported.

-Your Child Experiences School Anxiety or School Refusal
+School Anxiety or School Refusal.

 For children who find the sensory, social, or academic demands of a full school day overwhelming, a gradual return to a structured learning environment can make all the difference.
 Bridge the Gap offers a low-pressure, relationship-first setting where anxious learners can rebuild confidence at a pace that works for them.
 Our small class sizes (6:1 ratio), consistent routines, and caring educators create the kind of safety that allows children to open up and flourish.

-Your Child Has Learning Exceptionalities or Unique Educational Needs
+Learning Exceptionalities or Unique Educational Needs

 How Bridge the Gap Works

-Step 1: Intake & Getting to Know Your Child
+1: Intake & Getting to Know Your Child

 Every Bridge the Gap journey begins with a conversation.
-Our Principal meets with your family (and where appropriate, your child) to understand your child’s learning history, strengths, challenges, goals, and current educational context.
+Our Principal meets with your family (and, where appropriate, your child) to understand your child’s learning history, strengths, challenges, goals, and current educational context.
 We also connect with any outside teachers, therapists, or specialists involved in your child’s care.

 This intake process isn’t just paperwork — it’s the foundation of everything that follows.

-Step 2: Designing Your Child’s Individual Program
+2: Designing Your Child’s Individual Program

-Step 3: Joining the Community
+3: Joining the Community

-Step 4: Ongoing Communication & Collaboration
+4: Ongoing Communication & Collaboration

 What Will My Child Do at Oak Learners?